 Map

-The country of Cuba comprises several islands totalling a surface area of about 110.000 km² or 42.500 sq mi.
-The same-named main island is the biggest island landmass in the Caribbean Sea.
-As the crow flies, at about 100 miles or 160 km of distance, it is most closely located to the most southern tip of Florida and about 190 km or 118 miles from Mexico.
-Cuba is surrounded by a number of other island nations, such as the Bahamas, Jamaica, Haiti, and the Cayman Islands.
-Cuba’s capital Havana, with a population of over 2 million residents, is by far the biggest city on the island and of the country.
+The country of Cuba comprises several islands totalling a surface area of about 110,000 km² or 42,500 sq mi.
+The homonymous main island is the largest island in the Caribbean Sea and is located at about 100 miles or 160 km from the southern tip of Florida and about 190 km or 118 miles from Mexico.
+Cuba is surrounded by a number of other island countries, such as the Bahamas, Jamaica, Haiti and the Cayman Islands.
+With a population of over 2 million residents, the capital Havana is by far the biggest city on the island.
 Other major cities located on the main island are Santiago de Cuba and Camagüey.
-Apart from the main island, Cuba numbers into the hundreds of smaller islands, of which Isla de la Juventud (Isle of Youth) is the biggest.
-This island is located southwest of the main island.
+Apart from the main island, Cuba counts hundreds of smaller islands, of which Isla de la Juventud (Isle of Youth), located southwest of the main island, is the largest.

 History